SpringRoll/grunt-concat-json/README.md

 }
 ```

-Note, that the .json files in an array folder do retain their file names as keys,
+Note, that the .json files in an array folder do not retain their file names as keys,
 since they are now array index items.